MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ```

 ### -UseFindPeopleInPeoplePicker

-Note:
+> [!NOTE]
-When set to $true, users aren't able to share with security groups or SharePoint groups.
+> When set to $true, users aren't able to share with security groups or SharePoint groups.

 ```yaml